lucasburlingham/military-jobs/README.md

 Sorts jobs in the military by branch, rank held, MOS, AFSC, etc.

 To do:
-- Navy
-- Coast Guard (import csv to sqlite db)
-- Marines
+- YouTube links for each job
+- Add links to each branch